Bath to Cotswolds tour

 Stow-on-the-Wold is a delightful market town (population circa.
 2000) and along with Moreton in Marsh, perhaps one of the best known of the Cotswolds towns.
 And often requested on lots of our Bath to Cotswolds tours.

-Stow is a welcome stop while in Cotswolds on an all day tour for browsing the shops and also checking the 11th century church called St Edward’s out.
-Bath to Stow-on-the-wold as a direct journey is about 1 hour 20 minutes in one of our taxis.
+Stow is a welcome stop while in Cotswolds on an all-day tour for browsing the shops and also checking the 11th-century church called St Edward’s out.
+Bath to Stow-on-the-wold as a direct journey can take about 1 hour 20 minutes in one of our taxis.

 Upper and Lower Slaughter

 If you are interested in a Cotswold Tour from Bath, contact us today and we will ensure you will get a competitive price for a quality tour.